 Program length varies, but these are designed to be short-term (i.e. spring break) or summer programs anywhere from 2-8 weeks approximately in length.
 You will need to propose your course to MSU schedule of classes as well as confirm the term.

 Faculty leaders submit a proposed syllabus with their proposal to have their program considered.
 Courses abroad are required to include the same elements as syllabi for courses that take place on campus.

 Faculty are compensated according to the guidelines established by University policy for study abroad course assignments.

 Not all programs need to have a Co-leader, however, many programs have included co-leaders that work in partnership with the Faculty leader and duties, responsibilities and compensation for each are clearly outlined in the proposal.

-Wendy Rivers, our Faculty-Led Study Abroad Coordinator, can help you streamline the processes.
-Please set up a meeting to discuss your vision with her to save you time and help you build a successful program.
-You can contact her via email at [email protected] or via phone at +1 (406) 994-7150.
+Our Faculty-Led Study Abroad Coordinator can help you streamline the process.
+Please set up a meeting to discuss your vision to save you time and help you build a successful program.
+You can contact the Coordinator via email at [email protected] or via phone at +1 (406) 994-4031.